 Bring on the patriotic holidays!

 As long as you trust your child with an iron, they can make sandpaper and crayon printed t-shirts.
-As for washing, the crayon design will fade after machine washing.
+As for washing, the crayon design will fade after each wash in the machine washing.
 But, I think they’re still cute even faded!

 Have you ever made sandpaper and crayon transfer tees?
 It’s a perfect craft to beat the “I’m bored” summer blues!